-Most recently I have been working in Colombia for the British Council, doing Storytelling for Peacebuilding work https://www.britishcouncil.co/en/about/success-stories/storytelling-for-peace-building
+Pre-pandemic, I worked in Colombia for the British Council, doing Storytelling for Peacebuilding work https://www.britishcouncil.co/en/about/success-stories/storytelling-for-peace-building

 I worked with vulnerable teens from remote Afro-Colombian communities on the Pacific and Caribbean rims.
 I heard their true-life stories, and helped them turn these dark tales into stories of resilience and hope they could share within their communities.
 It was extraordinary work… Intensely emotional but massively rewarding.
 It is a privilege to do such work.

-I’ve also been teaching adults how to find and shape a story to celebrate a life, in my Arts Council project Unforgettable.
+I’ve also been teaching adults how to find and shape personal stories in my Arts Council projects A Feather In My Wallet and Unforgettable.

 What exactly is a ‘true-life’ story?